This is a re-post from years ago. I still feel the same.

 It wasn’t just the money that got me about this – it was that they were heartless tyrants.
 Having the facts on my side didn’t matter.
 Intelligent arguments didn’t matter.
 Either I paid what they demanded or they would hurt me worse.

-In many ways, it wasn’t much different than the local gang of street thugs demanding protection money.
+It wasn’t terribly different than the local gang of street thugs demanding protection money.

 So, that’s why I can’t hire you: Having employees locked me into a single role in life, that of a despised slave.
 When I finally realized that, I walked away.

-I was lucky that I had the ability to move into specialties and to thrive in difficult niches; other guys probably couldn’t have.
+I was lucky that I had the ability to move into specialties and to thrive in difficult niches; a lot of other guys probably couldn’t have.

 So…